robinrendle/robinrendle.com/_posts/2020-11-04-writing-about-typography.md

 ![An example of the flourished capitals](/uploads/decorative.jpg)

-Here’s another punk rock thing: the students all worked towards building a single typographic system.
-From what I understand, most type courses work like courses of every field: students are effectively in competition with one another, working on their own projects.
+Here’s another punk rock thing: the students all worked towards building this typographic system.
+This is odd because most type courses work like courses of any field: students are effectively in competition with one another, working on their own projects.
 But this seems like a much healthier way to foster collaboration.

 Also the website is fantastic and the fact that they’re treating this course like a publishing project is _fascinating_ to me.
 But wait—what’s a revival again?
 Well, the website notes:

 > A revival is based on historical models, made suitable for contemporary use, adapted to the typographical and technical needs of today, but nevertheless relies on a personal response to the historical style.

 Ugh.
-This is where things begin to sour; what does any of this mean?
+This is where things begin to sour for me; what does any of this mean?
 The words make sense but it’s written in a style that’s familiar to anyone that reads about the field of typography.
-It’s what’s known to folks outside the field as “academic writing” or “bad writing”—waffling and unclear.
-In my experience, the word “nevertheless” is a good sign that a paragraph needs to be ejected into the Sun and the whole piece requires a rewrite.
+It’s what’s known to folks outside the field as “academic writing” but it’s what I consider to simply be bad writing—it’s waffling and unclear.
+In my experience, the word “nevertheless” is a good sign that a paragraph needs to be ejected into the Sun and the whole piece desperately requires a rewrite.
 As much as that might hurt.

-Read this sentence again though because I think it’s extremely important if we want to become good writers, regardless of the field:
+Read this sentence again though because I think it’s extremely important if we want to become good writers, regardless of the field in which we write:

 > A revival is based on historical models, made suitable for contemporary use, adapted to the typographical and technical needs of today, but nevertheless relies on a personal response to the historical style.